Non-equilibrium active noise enhances generative memory in diffusion models: Reverse generative dynamics with active score functions

-The score function for simple distributions such as a mixture of Gaussian peaks can be expressed analytically.
+The score function for a simple distribution such as a mixture of Gaussian peaks can be expressed analytically.
 The analytical score functions for such distributions can be used to compare the performance of passive and active diffusion without needing to account for the learning performance of neural networks, since in this case the score functions are known exactly and do not need to be inferred from training data.
 In these numerical experiments, we investigate the performance with respect to the time step size for the reverse diffusion process.
-The time step step size is given by $dt=t_f/n$, where $t_f$ is the total time of a trajectory and $n$ is the number of synthesis steps.
+The time step step size is given by $dt=t_f/n$, where $t_f$ is the total time of a trajectory and $n$ is the number of sampling steps.
 For all diffusion trajectories presented here, $t_f=1$.

 The Gaussian mixture distribution is a typical simple distribution to test the performance of the neural networks in generating the reverse diffusion process.
 The score functions of Gaussian distributions have an exact analytic form.
-The data distribution we generate is given by,
+The data distribution we generate is given by

 where $i$ denotes the dimension of the data, $\mu_i^{\alpha}$ and $h_i^{\alpha}$ describe the location of the mean and the corresponding variance, respectively, of the $\alpha^{th}$ Gaussian in $i^{th}$ dimension, and $p_{\alpha}$ represents the weight given to each of the Gaussian peaks in the mixture.
-The details of the derivation of the score functions for the passive and active processes are provided in Sec.~\ref{appsec:EOMReverseActive}.
+The details of the derivation of the score functions for the passive and active processes are provided in Sec.~\ref{appsec:toy_models}.

 We use a distribution where 9 Gaussians are spaced in a diamond formation (see Sec.~\ref{appsec:toy_models} for parameters used to generate the distributions).
-We perform reverse diffusion using the analytical score function and the score function learned by a NN (Fig.~\ref{fig:multigaussian}).
+We perform reverse diffusion using the analytical score function and the score function learned by a neural network (Fig.~\ref{fig:multigaussian}).